christophe-cerin/OnlineML_ESP32/MICROPYTHON-ULAB/feature_extraction/README.md

 The tools are designed for use with MicroPython on ESP32 devices, leveraging the micropython-ulab library for numerical operations.

 ### Pre-requisites
 MicroPython-ulab: Ensure you have MicroPython-ulab installed on your ESP32.
-You can find installation instructions in MICROPYTHON-ULAB.
+You can find installation instructions in [MICROPYTHON-ULAB](https://github.com/online-ml/river/tree/main/river/feature_extraction)

 ### Example Usage